jweissman/orsino/playtesting.md

 - [ ] Treasure that is just coins should just be gp (we could give platinum/copper/silver for variety but fine if not!!)
 - [ ] Should your own summoned creatures be able to flee?? (presumably henchmen can flee if morale drops too low but we don't have henches proper yet)
 - ---
-- [ ] Staff/quarterstaff may not be listed in armory for some reason?
 - [ ] Acid should degrade armor/weapons...
-- [ ] Traps/lockpicking
+- [ ] Traps/lockpicking [we have traps but no locks to pick yet, maybe it doesn't make sense until we have topology/direction choices and can block the shortest path though]
 - [ ] Double-check that initial weapon loadouts match proficiencies
 - [ ] Restrict consumable purchases if no one in the party is proficient at all with it
 - ---